 For linear models, we have either global identification or else an infinite number of observationally equivalent structures.
-For models that are linear in parameters, but nonlinear in variables, there is a broad class of models whose members can commonly achieve identification [Brown (1983), McManus (1992)].
+For models that are linear in parameters, but nonlinear in variables, there is a broad class of models whose members can commonly achieve identification (Brown, 1983; McManus, 1992).
 For models linear in the variables but nonlinear in the parameters, the state of the mathematical art is such that we only talk about local properties.
 That is, we cannot tell the true structure from any other substitute; however, we may be able to distinguish it from other structures which are close to it.
-A sufficient condition for local identification is that the Jacobian matrix formed by taking the first partial derivatives of with respect to $\theta$ be of full column rank, where the $\omega_i$ are n population moments of y and the $\varphi_i$ are the R a priori restrictions on $\theta$ (Fisher, 1976).
+A sufficient condition for local identification is that the Jacobian matrix formed by taking the first partial derivatives of with respect to • be of full column rank, where the • i are n population moments of y and the j j are the R a priori restrictions on • (Fisher, 1976).
+When the Jacobian matrix of (8) has less than full column rank, the model may still be locally identifiable via conditions implied by the higher-order derivatives.
+However, the estimator of a model suffering from first-order lack of identification will in finite samples behave in a way which is difficult to distinguish from the behaviour of an unidentified model (Sargan, 1983).

-$$\omega_i = \Psi i(\theta), \ i = 1, \dots, n,

-0 = \varphi_j(\theta), \ j = 1, \dots, R,$$
+$$\mathsf{W}i = \bullet_i(\mathsf{q}), \quad i = 1, \ \ldots, \ n, 0 = \mathsf{j}{\ j}(\mathsf{q}), \quad j = 1, \ \ldots, \ R,$$

-(8)